 I we will keep the default as "Min Max" and add an option in the raster properties to set which stretch is default and store that as a QSettings variable so it is persistent between qgis sessions.

-#4 Updated by dmorissette - almost 12 years ago
+#4 Updated by dmorissette - about 13 years ago

 I understand the argument from both camps and won't argue with your choice of going with MinMax, but at the moment, with a brand new installation of QGIS, before you ever use the little disk icon (save default) for the first time, the dialog picks "Stretch to MinMax" by default in the drop-down, but says "Default No Stretch" just under it.
 This can be misleading for users.